Long back, Google has warned using guest posting solely for link building.

 Most bloggers feel intimidated to guest post.
 Some fear rejection.
 Others fear to waste their time.
 Others prefer to blog only on their site, being a bit drunk on ego.
 I enjoy guest posting from prolific energy because leveraging is my favorite way to reach large groups of readers in a minimal amount of time.

-I have written, submitted and placed around 2,000 guest posts during my blogging career on a wide range of blogs, from new blogs with no readers to blogs with 1 million member communities.
+I have written, submitted and placed around 2,000 guest posts during my blogging career on a wide range of blogs, from new blogs with no readers to blogs with 1 million-member community.
 My guest posts have helped me to be featured on Forbes, Entrepreneur, Fox News, Virgin, Neil Patel Dot Com, John Chow Dot Com, Pro Blogger, Smart Blogger, and Blogging Tips Dot Com.

 Doing a guest posting blitz helps you reach a huge group of targeted readers quickly.
 As you can imagine, reaching such a reader base helps you gain exposure and increase your blog traffic, as well as boosting your blogging profits.